Pitt County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: If a plea agreement cannot be reached, your case will proceed to trial.
-You have the right to choose between a jury trial (where a panel of citizens decides your guilt or innocence) and a bench trial (where the judge makes the decision).
+If a plea deal cannot be reached, your case will proceed to trial.
+You have the right to a trial by jury, or you can choose to have a bench trial, where the judge decides the case.

 Penalties for DUI in Pitt County, NC